open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 ## Versions

-- last update: 10 Februari, 2025
+- last update: 21 December, 2023
 - current alliances using eduxchange.NL:
   - ewuu
   - lde
 - current alliances using eduxchange.EU
   - euroteq

-We will use v2.x throughout this document to identify the requirements of consumer attributes for different versions.
+We will use v2.0 and v2.1 throughout this document to identify the requirements of consumer attributes for different versions.
 Below a short history of versions.

-### Version 2.2
-In 2025 we are, and will be, working on version 2.2 with new features for the dutch and european alliances.
-We expect to add more alliances and courses for professionals.

 ### Version 2.1
-In 2023 and 2024 we were working on version 2.1 with new features for the dutch alliances.
+In 2023 and 2024 we are, and will be, working on version 2.1 with new features for the dutch alliances.
 In this version also international alliances will be using eduxchange on eduxchange.eu, starting with EuroTeq.
-This also required changes.
+This also requires changes.

 ### Version 2.0
 Version 2.0 has been worked on in 2021 and 2022 and is the current live version on eduxchange.nl.
 This version was build for the dutch alliances EWUU and LDE.